 Organize short meetings with every department and employee to get their perspectives.
 Ask for feedback from both employees and clients.
 Question your strengths in financial resources, key players, employee management, physical elements, human resources, market position, company reputation, growth conditions, intellectual prospects (like patents, copyrights, or trademarks), and every other crucial aspect you can list.

-These are the pro tips you need to build your sales funnel.
+These are the pro tips you need to build your sales funnel stages best practices.
 But the success of your sales process solely depends on the sincere, analytical research of your sales history.

 If you’re looking for a simple smart CRM tool to help you build long-term, profitable successful business relationships try Nimble’s 14-day free trial.